surojitfromindia/TypeNode/readme.md

-## Express Server made with typescript
+## Express app made with typescript

+# Test
+To run test, run `npm run test` on terminal.